 Learning today no longer takes place in the seminar room but mostly within the work process itself, basically in the same place where employees must also apply the newly acquired knowledge.
 Video courses must, therefore, be designed with the purpose of delivering the information exactly when and where it is needed.
 It is important to enable the user to quickly and directly access the specific learning nugget needed at a particular moment.
 This is achieved by either keeping the videos very short or by providing longer videos divided into chapters that are clear, informative and easy to navigate.
 This certainly requires editorial skills to create the video, and an advanced video player in order to guarantee an easy navigation.

-Martin Schlichte is founder and CEO of the elearning provider Lecturio.
+About the author: Martin Schlichte is founder and CEO of the elearning provider Lecturio.
 He is particularly committed to adapting elearning applications to the modern requirements and needs of companies and individuals.

 All Lecturio courses on OpenSesame